Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 Yeah.
 Yeah.

-Yeah.
-I mean, I kind of like the balance though, because New Jersey is beautiful and it was nice to be able to like walk my dog all over my neighborhood and it doesn't smell like urine, you know.
+really yeah i mean i kind of like the balance though because new jersey is beautiful and it was nice to be able to like walk my dog all over my neighborhood and it doesn't smell like urine you know like i i i appreciate the suburbs it they grew on me as i got older i feel that but at first i was like man this place you know

 But I really, I think the free buses, he's definitely going to get done because I don't think I've ever paid for a bus in New York in my entire life.